Prominent McHi Alumni

 Max (billed as "Maximillian Alexander" and "Maximillian Alejandro") made his television debut February 4, 2003 on the long-running daytime drama All My Children.
 He played Carlos Reyes and went under contract to ABC Television.
 Since then, he has appeared in numerous TV series.

-TV Guide.com (6/10/2003), Max said, "When I was young I was always singing and dancing around the house.
+In an interview with TV Guide.com (6/10/2003), Max said, "When I was young I was always singing and dancing around the house.
 I really didn't want to do anything else.
 I would never go out to play.
 I was really bad at sports.
 I would look at the TV all day; just rent videos and watch and get all caught up in their world.
 My first high school play I was in Alice in Wonderland, and I was Humpty Dumpty.
 I had to fall off the stage, and it was really painful."

 Regarding his early career, Max said, "I originally moved to New York in 2000, and it was really tough.
 I was personal training and waiting tables, and I was so consumed with paying rent, I couldn't do anything else.
 I gave up and went back to Texas.
 A friend told me, 'You shouldn't give up.'
 I got a friend to sponsor me in the International Model and Talent Association, and I was named Actor of the Year."